-Here, our picks for the best vacuum cleaners available at Walmart now.
+Here, our picks for the best vacuums at Walmart, backed by our testing and research.

 Best Canister: Eureka Lightweight Mighty Mite Canister Vacuum

 Canister vacuums are designed differently than their upright counterparts, with a cleaning nozzle linked to the vacuum by a hose.
 Eureka’s Mighty Mite canister vacuum is compact and lightweight at 8.5 pounds, but includes a powerful motor that effectively cleans any surface.
 The benefit of the canister design is it’s highly versatile, making it easier to clean above the floor than it would be using an upright vacuum.
 Eureka includes two extension wands, a crevice tool and an upholstery brush with the main vacuum, so it’s a breeze to take its cleaning power wherever you need it.

 You can’t beat this vacuum's value either, Plus, it can clean everything from furniture to walls.
 It’s particularly good on staircases since, at eight and a half pounds, it's relatively easy to carry it from step to step.

 Weight: 8.5 pounds | Bin Volume: 81.6 ounces | Cord Length: 20 feet | Included Accessories: Dusting and upholstery combination tool, crevice tool

 Decent cleaning path width